iFaceless/tinkv/README.md

 # Compaction

-Compation process will be triggered if `size_of_stale_entries >= 10MB` after each call of `set/remove`.
-Compaction policy is very simple and easy to understand:
+Compation process will be triggered if `size_of_stale_entries >= config::COMPACTION_THRESHOLD` after each call of `set/remove`.
+Compaction steps are very simple and easy to understand:
 1. Freeze current active segment, and switch to another one.
 2. Create a compaction segment file, then iterate all the entries in `keydir` (in-memory hash table), copy related data entries into compaction file and update `keydir`.
 3. Remove all the stale segment files.

+Hint files (for fast startup) of corresponding data files will be generated after each compaction.

-You can call `Store::compact()` method to trigger compaction process if nessesary.
+You can call `store.compact()` method to trigger compaction process if nessesary.

 ```rust
 use pretty_env_logger;